AndrewJSides/CodeChallenges/AlgoExpert.io/easy/ValidateSubsequence.md

 ```

 ### Complexity
-O(n) time & O(n) space complexity, where n is the number of nodes in the input tree.
+O(n) time & O(n) space complexity, where n is the number of items in the first array.